david-randoll/AutomationEngine/automation-engine-ui/react/LOGGING_DISPLAY.md

 ### 3. LogsViewer Component

-Created a new component (`LogsViewer.tsx`) that displays logs with:
+Created a reusable component (`LogsViewer.tsx`) that displays logs with:

 #### Color-Coded Log Levels